hrissan/protocute/README.md

 `protocute` is an experimental attempt to make minimalistic portable implementation of `protobuf`, so that using `protobuf` from C++ becomes a simple task.

-It is being implemented step by step as more complicated `.proto` definitions are required in my own project (integration with 3-d party server which uses `protobuf` as an exchange format).
+It is being implemented step by step as more complicated `.proto` definitions are required projects where it is used.

 If you like `protocute` but it lacks some `protobuf` feature you need - just add an issue and I will try to look into it.

+For now `protocute` is not optimised too much for encoding/decoding speed, so if you need to parse gigabytes of messages really quickly, you probably would be better served by Google implementation.

+There is some internal tests, but alas, no thorough testing.

+`protocute` does not work on big endian platforms if `packed` fields are used.

 ## How `protocute` compiles various features of `.proto` files